 Stanford, CA 94305-6165

-Before joining the Stanford faculty, Naimark was a professor of history at Boston University and a fellow of the Russian Research Center at Harvard.
+Norman earned his Ph.D. in History from Stanford University in 1972 and before returning to join the faculty in 1988, he was a professor of history at Boston University and a fellow of the Russian Research Center at Harvard.
 He also held the visiting Catherine Wasserman Davis Chair of Slavic Studies at Wellesley College.
 He has been awarded the Officer's Cross of the Order of Merit of the Federal Republic of Germany (1996), the Richard W. Lyman Award for outstanding faculty volunteer service (1995), and the Dean's Teaching Award from Stanford University for 1991-92 and 2002-3.